sfigg/commercialization-public/docset/customize/mdm/implement-server-side-mobile-application-management.md

 Windows does not support applying both MAM and MDM policies to the same devices.
 If configured by the admin, a user can change his MAM enrollment to MDM.

+> [!Note]
+> When users upgrade from MAM to MDM on Windows Home edition, they lose access to WIP.
+On the Home edition, we do not recommend pushing MDM policies to enable users to upgrade.

 To configure MAM device for MDM enrollment, the admin needs to configure the MDM Discovery URL in the DMClient CSP.
 This URL will be used for MDM enrollment.

 In the process of changing MAM enrollment to MDM, MAM policies will be removed from the device after MDM policies have been successfully applied.
 Normally when WIP policies are removed from the device, the user’s access to WIP-protected documents is revoked (selective wipe) unless EDP CSP RevokeOnUnenroll is set to false.
 To prevent selective wipe on enrollment change from MAM to MDM, the admin needs to ensure that: